 Classes,Workshops, & Practice Groups

-Want to explore how you can meet life with greater capacity and resilience (rather than trying to escape discomfort and force calm?)
+Explore how you can meet life with greater capacity and resilience (rather than trying to escape discomfort and force calm).

 CHARMMS (Charbonneau Meditation, Mindfulness, & Somatics Society)

-CHARMMS (Charbonneau Meditation, Mindfulness, & Somatics Society) is a community group within the Charbonneau District of Wilsonville, OR.
-Charbonneau is home to 4,000 residents in over 1,500 homes.
-The main focus of CHARMMS is providing instruction and practice opportunities for meditation, mindfulness, and somatics while building a strong and supportive spiritual community.
+CHARMMS (Charbonneau Meditation, Mindfulness, & Somatics Society) is a spiritual practice and community group within the Charbonneau District of Wilsonville, OR.
+CHARMMS provides teaching, instruction, and practice opportunities for Buddhist meditation and mindfulness; as well as somatic practice.
+It seeks to foster community resilience and connection.

 Why Learn, Develop, & Practice Together?